doveish/SDAFinalProject/README.md

 <p align="justify">
 To fulfill the given conditions we chose a stock, transaction, dividend and account tracking application which allows the user to save the data to a database for future review.
-We also decided to add several calculation methods to simplify the tax handling of transactions etc. Our application allows the user to read and write stockmarket related portfolio processes via IntelliJ console in our test case.
+We also decided to add several calculation methods to simplify the handling of transactions, profit/loss, total portfolio value etc. Our application allows the user to read and write stockmarket related portfolio processes via browser in our test case.
 So without further delay, please welcome PORTFOL_IO!
 </p>